2701kai/johanna_rocks/README.md

 **Intention**: Flex some tasteful CSS magic.

 **Reality**: Spiraled into a rabbit hole of questionable creative choices and entirely-too-much fun.
+Apart from literally [branching out](bash_customization/bashrc.md).

 What else is new? 😎✨